borealbirds/WildTrax-dataHarmonization/README.md

-# The Boreal Avian Modelling Project's WildTrax Inegration Instructions for Processing Avian Count Data
+# The Boreal Avian Modelling Project's WildTrax Integration Instructions for Processing Avian Count Data
 **** The documentation is in progress.
 Please feel free to add and edit text and sections.

 # Citation